 Ten to twenty years ago a person experiencing back pain would most commonly be advised bed rest and immobilisation of the back.
 Research within the past 10 years has shown that inactivity weakens the muscles that support the spine and, if continued too long, can prolong recovery or even make certain conditions worse.
-Exercise, on the other hand, increases muscle flexibility and strength and promotes healing by increasing blood flow to the injured site.
+Exercise on the other hand increases muscle flexibility and strength.
+It also promotes healing by increasing blood flow to the injured site.
 Healthy muscles provide protection to bones and joints.

 Individualised exercise program

 Physical therapy involves evaluation of an individual’s movement, physical capabilities, body type, and activity level in order to prescribe exercise and other physical means to help improve function.
 For certain conditions and diagnoses, your chiropractor at Chiro & Sports Med will develop a customised rehabilitation program based on research of the most effective spine exercises.
 The exercise program’s pacing, specific exercises, and amount of practice with the chiropractor will vary depending on the condition and the individual’s needs.

 Different forms of exercise

 - Stretching – Stretching exercises are important because any form of inactivity, especially where an injured back is involved, is usually associated with some progressive stiffness.
 Patients with chronic pain may find it takes weeks or months of stretching to mobilise the spine and soft tissues but will find that the increase in motion provides meaningful and sustained relief of their back pain.

 - Strengthening – Strengthening exercises are important in order to help prevent future recurrences of back pain.
 Especially if an episode of low back pain has lasted two weeks or more, a strengthening program such as McKenzie exercises, lumbar stabilisation training, and/or facilitation exercises is critical to long-term recovery.